-Add the sugar to the mashed berries, and stir to combine thoroughly.
+Add the sugar to the mashed berries and stir to combine thoroughly.
 Let stand 10 minutes.

 In a small saucepan, combine the dry pectin and water.
 Stir over medium-high heat until the pectin dissolves completely.
-(It may be lumpy at first.)
+(It might be lumpy at first.)
 Bring to a full boil for exactly 1 minute, and remove from heat.
 Allow to cool for 3 minutes.

-Pour the pectin directly into the berry-sugar mixture, and stir until thoroughly combined.
+Pour the pectin directly into the berry-sugar mixture and stir until thoroughly combined.

-Pour the jam into clean half-pint mason jars or plastic containers, leaving 1/2" headspace.
+Pour the jam into clean half-pint canning jars or plastic containers, leaving 1/2" headspace.
 Seal the jars, and let stand for 24 hours.
 Store in the refrigerator for up to 1 month, or in the freezer for up to 1 year.
 Thawed jam can keep in the refrigerator for up to 1 month.

 Theoretically, any fruit or vegetable can be turned into freezer jam if you stick to the right proportions of fruit to sugar to pectin to water.